Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes: Low energy effective theory

 When introducing the BSM operators, it is desirable to use various decay modes and formulate a larger set of observables that can be obtained from the angular distributions of the semileptonic decays.
 If measured experimentally, a comparison of these observables with their values predicted in the SM would lead to independent constraints on $g_J$~\cite{Fajfer:2015ixa,Bolognani:2024cmr}.
 In Ref.~\cite{Becirevic:2020rzi} it was shown how this can be done in the case of pseudoscalar mesons.
 The advantage of that analysis was that most of the hadronic uncertainties were controlled by the latest lattice QCD (LQCD) results.
 The drawback, however, was a small number of observables, given that only the pseudoscalar mesons were considered.
 That situation can be significantly improved by including decays involving vector mesons in the final state, the angular analysis of which would offer more observables with different sensitivities to specific operators.
 For a long time, this opportunity was hindered by a comparably poor theoretical control over the corresponding hadronic matrix elements, since the LQCD determination of the relevant form factors was either inaccurate or inconclusive.
 Very recently, an important improvement in that respect has been made by the CLQCD collaboration~\cite{Fan:2025qgj}, the results of which we use when considering $D_s\to \phi \mu\nu$.
-The experimental results of the angular analysis of $D_s\to \phi (\to K^+K^-)\mu\nu$ have not yet been published.
-Instead, the full branching fraction was improved to~\cite{BESIII:2023opt}:
+The experimental results of the angular analysis of $D_s\to \phi (\to K^+K^-)\mu\nu$ have not yet been published.~\footnote{The $D_s\to \phi (\to K^+K^-)\mu\nu$ results from Ref.~\cite{BESIII:2023opt} are only provided in terms of the total branching ratio and the form-factor ratios at $q^2=0$, assuming the SM distributions.
+Differential results, analogous to those available for $D\to K\mu\nu$ decays, are necessary for a consistent theoretical reinterpretation within the SM and beyond.} Instead, the full branching fraction was improved to~\cite{BESIII:2023opt}: